 Breaking it all Down

-There are three main categories of sweeteners to consider for a keto diet: Natural, Sugar Alcohols and Artificial so we will classify and decipher them for you.
+There are three main categories of sweeteners to consider for a keto diet and we will classify and decipher them for you.
+They are:

 1. Natural Sweeteners and Keto

 - Stevia is an extract from the Stevia plant and is approximately 200 to 300 times sweeter than sugar.
-It’s gained popularity in the last few years and has become widely available at grocery stores, restaurants and coffee shops around the world, but it’s been used as a sweetener in Paraguayan and Brazilian cultures for over a thousand years.
+It’s gained popularity in the last few years and has become widely available at grocery stores, restaurants and coffee shops around the world.
+You would be amazed that it’s been used as a sweetener in Paraguayan and Brazilian cultures for over a thousand years.

 - Stevia has been linked to lower blood sugar levels.